bmliddicoat/lyft-churn-toledo/README.md

 # Recommendations

 * Cost Structure Review: Reevaluate the cost structure, including CAC and operational expenses.
+Decreasing CAC for driver to lower cost is first area to consider.
 * Market Dynamics: Consider external factors such as competition and seasonal variations.
 * Data-Driven Decisions: Use more detailed data, especially on ride frequency and driver behavior, for further analysis.